ethan-dowler/ethan-dowler.github.io/_posts/software/2023-05-23-writing-readable-rspec-tests.md

 > Testing only one variable at a time lets you analyze the results of your experiment to see how much a single change affected the result.
 If you're testing two variables at a time, you won't be able to tell which variable was responsible for the result.

-## Enter `let`
+## Enter Let

 We can define any change-able variables we need using `let`.
 If a nested context redefines a `let`, then RSpec is smart enough to use the nested `let`.
-In this way, we can redifine our variables, so we know exactly what is changing between contexts.
+In this way, we can redifine our variables, so we know exactly what is changing between contexts:

-See Figure C:

-**Figure C**
+**Figure D**

 ```ruby
 describe Sun do